total-typescript/beginners-typescript-tutorial/notes/FUTURE.md

 - classes
 - interface extends
 - Omit, Partial, Pick, Required, Record (object-based utility types)
-- Using external libraries and @types
-- Using Map, Set
+- ReadonlyArray
+- typeof narrowing
+- instanceof narrowing
+- limits of typeof narrowing (unknown and object)

 ## Things NOT to add

 These things are out-of-scope, or will be included in other modules

+- Type predicates
+- Using external libraries and @types
 - discriminated unions
   - narrowing on discriminated unions
 - Template literals